vtexdocs/help-center-content/docs/announcements/en/the-new-admin-is-already-being-deployed-to-all-stores.md

 author: authors_24
 slug: the-new-admin-is-already-being-deployed-to-all-stores
 legacySlug: the-new-admin-is-already-being-deployed-to-all-stores
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: By May 7, all VTEX stores will be running the new Admin by default.
+announcementSynopsisEN: 'By May 7, all VTEX stores will be running the new Admin by default.'
 ---

 VTEX's __new Admin__ is now ready to be used by all stores.
 After a period in beta, when some of our clients were able to try it, we've made improvements and decided to release it in a process that starts this week and will run until __May 7__.